petezh/peterzhang.me/_notes/cs61c.md

 ## Context Switching

 With the timer interrupt, a processor can run multiple programs simultaneously.
 A similar strategy works for IO devices, which usually have a devoted section of memory.
 Since I/O devices run at different rates than the processor, the processor can "poll" I/O devices for data.
 The alternative to polling is interrupts, where an I/O devices interrupts the current program whenever necessary.
 Interrupts can be faster when there is little to no I/O.

+Polling:
+• Always causes overall lower latency.
+• Allows for “always-busy” devices to continuously send input.
+• Deterministic response time per event.
+• Used to send checksum packets.

+Interrupts:
+• Preferred for devices that require less frequent servicing by the CPU.
+• Requires the device to signal for CPU to handle input.
+• Higher latency per event.
+• Frees up CPU for other events when no event is in progress.

 **Direct memory access** (DMA) for I/O devices means the CPU only has to initiate data transfers.